ibm-cloud-docs/vmware-service/tutorials/vcda-migrating-cloudtocloud-shared.md

 {: toc-services="vmware-service"}
 {: toc-completion-time="30m"}

-VMware Shared is no longer be available for new deployments.
+VMware Shared is no longer available for new deployments.
 Existing instances will continue to be supported until 15 January 2025.
 Ensure that you migrate all your VMware Shared resources to [{{site.data.keyword.vmware-service_full}}](/docs/vmware-service) by 15 January 2025.
 For more information, see [End of Support for VMware Shared deployments](/docs/vmwaresolutions?topic=vmwaresolutions-eos-vmware-shared).
 {: deprecated}

 You can use VMware Cloud Director Availability (VCDA) to migrate your workloads from an {{site.data.keyword.vmwaresolutions_full}} Shared virtual data center (VDC) to {{site.data.keyword.vcf-aas-full}}.
 Find out how to migrate vAPP and virtual machine (VM) workloads in the following video.